petecarapetyan/rocket-bug-filler/README.md

 Although it is poorly done and probably like watching paint dry, you are welcome to sample the video where some of the above is demonstrated

 https://www.youtube.com/watch?v=ZESt132f0yI

+If nothing else the video does very clearly show what some typical breakage patterns can be found - at least on my box.